Des Moines Distracted Driving Accident Attorneys

 - Take pictures: Try to get as many photographs as possible of everything involved in the scene of your accident, from the vehicles, to the people, to all other notable items that are likely to disappear when the scene is cleared, such as skid marks.

-- Contact a lawyer: Speak to an attorney as soon as you can for help protecting your rights and pursuing your case.
+- Contact a lawyer: Speak to a distracted driving accident attorney as soon as you can for help protecting your rights and pursuing your case.

 It can also be beneficial to seek possible witnesses at the scene of your crash.
 When you cannot take these measures at the accident scene yourself, ask anybody you know to take pictures and seek witnesses for you.